injoongy/oriole/README.md

 ```bash
 ~/Library/Preferences/oriole-nodejs/orioleStore.json
 ```
+Feel free to delete this file at any time.
+You'll just need to re-run `oriole setup` the next time you run a command.

 ### `oriole init`
 Initialize the current repo with a Harvest project ID and task ID.
 These IDs